Old Taylor Distillery

 Old Taylor Distillery is a formerly abandoned distillery along Glenn’s Creek near Frankfort, Kentucky.
 The complex is currently being restored for Castle & Key, an upstart distillery.

-Taylor, a descendant of two presidents, James Madison and Zachary Taylor, benefited from political connections in Frankfort.
+Taylor, a descendant of two presidents, James Madison, and Zachary Taylor, benefited from political connections in Frankfort.
 He served as a 16-year mayor of Frankfort, as a state representative, and as a senator.
 2

-As a politician, Taylor spent time revitalising an industry that had little confidence from consumers due to product quality, passing laws that would ensure a higher standard.
+As a politician, Taylor spent time revitalizing an industry that had little confidence from consumers due to product quality, passing laws that would ensure a higher standard.
 One such instance was the passage of the Bottled-in-Bond Act of 1897, a federal subsidy via a tax abatement for products produced under particular government standards.
 6 7

 Old Taylor Distillery was considered a showcase of bourbon making in the entire state.
 1 2 A peristyle spring house, sunken gardens, stone bridges, gazebos, and castle-like buildings adorned with turrets surrounded the 82-acre property, 6 giving it a charming yet imposing composition.
 The main offices and plant were accented with Tyrone, Kentucky limestone.
 4 Inside were gardens and rooms were Taylor entertained guests, state officials, and dignitaries.
 2 3